dwaite/multipass/draft-waite-multipass-retrieval.md

 ### Issuer Statement
 {: #issuer-statement}

-The issuer statement is a signed JWT containing information which is both non-identifying and non-correlating of the user, which will be disclosed to all verifiers.
+The Issuer Statement is a signed JWT containing information which is both non-identifying and non-correlating of the user, which will be disclosed to all verifiers.

 The JWT contains the following keys, defined by ({{JWT}}) and ({{JWTPOP}})